tellae/starling/docs/run/visualisation.rst

 The geojson output file can be uploaded in the "Traces dynamiques" tab.

-You can then visualise dynamically the simulation run by clicking on "Zoom vers le données" and "Jouer / arrêter l'animation" buttons next to the timeline.
+You can then visualise dynamically the simulation run by clicking on "Zoom vers les données" and "Jouer / arrêter l'animation" buttons next to the timeline.

 .. figure:: /images/sim_viz.png